 |

-The average share of own revenues in the total revenues in the district’s municipalities is relatively low – 20.4%, compared to 29.0% in the country.
-The coverage of municipal expenditures with local revenues is also lower than the national average – 80.7%, against 84.2% in the country.
-The 2023 self-assessment of Vratsa district’s local municipalities regarding the development of e-government remains relatively low but that on the provision of one-stop shop services is relatively high.
-The transparency ratings of the local administration have fallen and lag behind the national average.
+The average share of own revenues in the total revenues of the district’s municipalities is relatively low – 21%, compared to 27% in the country.
+The coverage of municipal expenditures with local revenues is also lower than the national average – 63% in the district, against 74% in the country.
+In 2024, the self-assessments of Vratsa district’s local municipalities regarding the development of e-government and the provision of one-stop shop services went up and exceeded the respective national averages.
+The transparency ratings of the local administration have also increased but remain relatively low.

 Level of development of local government e-services (2024) |